 Your child will need to adapt to new teaching and assessment styles, cope with a wide range of subjects, adjust to having different teachers in different classrooms, become more responsible for his own learning, manage a heavier study and homework load, and learn a new and more complex timetable.

-Your child will have to adjust to a new school campus, find her way around, get to class on time with the correct books and materials, and possibly cope with new transport arrangements.
+Your child will have to adjust to a new school campus, find her way around, get to class on time with the right books and materials, and possibly cope with new transport arrangements.

 All the issues above might be particularly challenging for some young people living in rural or remote communities.
 For example, they might need to manage lengthy travel times or move away from their family, friends and the local community if attending boarding school.

-Here are some ideas for before your child starts secondary school:
+Here are some ideas for dealing with practical issues:

-- Involve your child in decision-making.
-For example, you could try talking together about school uniform decisions, transport to and from school, and subject choices.
+Involve your child in decision-making.
+For example, you could try talking together about school uniform decisions, transport to and from school, and subject choices, if they’re offered.

 - Find out whether there’s a buddy system at your child’s new school and encourage your child to be involved in it.

-- Talking to other parents can be a good way of checking whether your child’s experiences and feelings are similar to those of others.
+- Talk to other parents to check whether your child’s experiences and feelings are similar to those of others.
 Sporting and school events are a good place to meet other parents.

-- Try to make sure your child gets plenty of sleep.
+- Try to make sure your child eats well, gets plenty of physical activity and gets plenty of sleep.
 The change to secondary school is likely to make your child more tired at first.

 And don’t be surprised to find that your child doesn’t want you to be as visible at his secondary school as you might have been during the primary years.
-Remember that your support will still be needed outside of school, and that it’s all part of your child developing greater independence.
+Remember that he’ll still need your support outside of school, and that it’s all part of the way he develops greater independence.

 Signs your child might be having difficulty